sveneisenschmidt/traefik-demo/README.md

 | cache | -  | cache   |
 | database | - | database |

+## Caveats

-## macOS
+### macOS

-Unfortuntely for the time being the host `docker.localhost` was not automatically available as with other UNIX operating systems undr macOS.
-A simple uodate of `/etc/hosts` did not meet the requirements as wildcards like `*.docker.localhost` are not possible in `HOSTS` files.
+Unfortuntely for the time being the host `docker.localhost` (e.g. `web1.traefik-demo.docker.localhost`) was not  available under macOS by default, as with other UNIX operating systems.
+A simple update of `/etc/hosts` would have not met the requirements as wildcards like `*.docker.localhost` are not possible through the `HOSTS` file.
 Therefore it was decided to use `dnsmasq` to add support for the `docker.localhost` domain.

 `dnsmasq` is installed via homebrew, the configuration will add `localhost` as its own DNS nameserver.
-In the final step we will register our new nameserver as a resolver for DNS in macOS.
+In the final step we will register our new nameserver as a resolver for DNS inside macOS.

 ```shell
 brew install dnsmasq